ehmpathy/with-domain-driven-cache/readme.md

   })
 ```

-this tells the caching mechanism that anytime a the relationship between `provider:@uuid` and `job:any` is changed, the query.output should be invalidated
+this tells the cache mechanism that anytime a the relationship between `provider:@uuid` and `job:any` is changed, the query.output should be invalidated

 therefore, when the mutation in the following example is called, the query.output is invalidated automatically